Legal Experts Disagree With Rationale Extraction Techniques for Explaining ECtHR Case Outcome Classification

+We modify the configuration of the ISR to make it applicable in legal domain.
+In its original form, ISR aims to extract a single best combination out of all possible combinations of $N$ different lengths, two rationale types (\textbf{top-K} and \textbf{Contiguous-K}) and seven feature-attribution methods.
+We instead configure ISR to extract multiple rationales from the input text, since a single rationale is not sufficient to decide a legal outcome in the real-world applications.

-Because the length of the input text is significantly large in comparison to SST dataset that ISR was applied on \cite{chrysostomou_flexible_2021}, processing is done in batches, so that significance score is applied per input text.
-In our configuration, we create a dynamic-size batches, where the size of the batch is determined by the number of chunks after applying chunking mechanism of MaRC \cite{brinner_model_2023}.
-ISR assign significance scores to the chunks before the classification, since prediction is done with respect to the case document but not the chunks separately.
-Furthermore, this configuration hinders us to employ soft-evaluation techniques of sufficiency and comprehensiveness, because each case is scored with different attribution technique and ranges of these scores are too diverse.
+Because the input texts are much longer than in the SST dataset on which ISR was originally evaluated \cite{chrysostomou_flexible_2021}, we process them in batches, so that feature-attribution is applied per input text.
+In our configuration, we create a dynamic-size batches, where the size of the batch is determined by the number of chunks obtained via chunking mechanism of MaRC \cite{brinner_model_2023}.
+ISR assign significance scores to these chunks before classification, since prediction is made at the case level rather than separately for each chunk.

-Furthermore, we limit the rationale types only with \textbf{Contiguous-K}, since choosing the best sparse tokens from different parts of the input text is not an optimal solution to make a decision in legal domain applications.
-Thus, we collect all adjacent tokens in the predefined length of $l \in [1, ..., N]$ with the window size of 1.
-Each combination is scored by the sum of its tokens' scores.
-We also combine the overlapping sequences, by averaging their scores.
-Thus, the technique adapts the length of the rationale according to the specific case.
-The sequences that have better score than average score of all combinations for the specific $l$ are collected as a possible rationales.
-Finally, all these choices are combined with the importance scoring techniques to compute the divergence.
+Furthermore, we restrict the rationale type to \textbf{contiguous-K}, since selecting sparse tokens from distant parts of the input is not an optimal way to justify decisions in legal applications.
+We therefore collect all adjacent token sequences of predefined length $l \in [1, \dots, N]$ with a window size of 1.
+Each candidate sequence is scored by summing its token-level scores, and overlapping sequences are merged by averaging their scores.
+In this way, the technique adapts the rationale length to the specific case.
+For each $l$, we retain sequences whose scores exceed the average score of all combinations for that $l$ as candidate rationales.
+Finally, these candidates are combined with the different importance-scoring methods to compute the divergence.